-- (a) Should it become necessary to make changes in a faculty member's teaching assignment, the person responsible for making the change shall promptly notify the faculty member prior to making such change and shall specify such change in writing. - (b) The change in teaching assignment shall be communicated to the faculty member in writing no later than four (4) weeks in advance of its starting date, if practicable.
-If a change in a faculty member's teaching assignment is made later than four (4) weeks in advance of its starting date, such change shall be noted in the chair's annual evaluation of the faculty member, and the chair must evaluate the results from the student evaluations of such courses within the context of the late change of assignment. - (c) The University Administration shall make a reasonable and good faith effort not to change the same faculty member's teaching assignment within four (4) weeks in two consecutive academic years.
+- (a) Should it become necessary to make changes in a faculty member's assignment, the person responsible for making the change shall promptly notify the faculty member prior to making such change and shall specify such change in writing. - (b) The change in assignment shall be communicated to the faculty member in writing no later than four (4) weeks in advance of its starting date, if practicable.
+If a change in a faculty member's assignment is made later than four (4) weeks in advance of its starting date, such change shall be noted in the chair's annual evaluation of the faculty member, and the chair must evaluate the assignment within the context of the late change.
+In the case of teaching faculty, the chair must evaluate the results from the student evaluations of such affected courses within the context of the late change of assignment.

-14.6 Equitable Opportunity.
-Each faculty member shall be given assignments that provide equitable opportunities, in relation to other faculty members in the same department/unit, to meet the required criteria for promotion, tenure, merit salary increases, and, if applicable, multi-year appointments.

-(a) For the purpose of applying this principle to promotion, assignments shall be considered over the entire period since the original appointment or since the last promotion if the faculty member has been promoted, not solely over the period of a single annual assignment.
-If it is determined that a faculty member has not received assignments that provide equitable opportunities to meet the required criteria for promotion, then the faculty member must receive a timely appropriate adjustment in his/her assignment that corrects the inequity.
-The faculty member's annual assignments shall be included in the promotion file.

-- (b) For the purpose of applying this principle to tenure, assignments shall be considered over the entire period of tenure-earning service and not solely over the period of a single annual assignment. - (1) If it is determined that a faculty member has not received assignments that provide equitable opportunities to meet the required criteria for tenure, then the faculty member must receive a timely appropriate adjustment in his/her assignment that corrects the inequity.
-The faculty member's annual assignments during his/her period of tenure-earning service shall be included in the tenure file. - (2) If an arbitrator determines that a faculty member was not provided an equitable opportunity as described in this section, the arbitrator may award an additional period of employment (not to exceed three years) for the purpose of rectifying the inequity requiring the University to provide the equitable opportunity as described herein.
-The arbitrator may retain jurisdiction for purposes of determining whether the ensuing assignment provides such equitable opportunity. - (c) If it is determined that a faculty member has not received assignments that provide equitable opportunities to meet the required criteria for merit salary increases, then the faculty member must receive a timely appropriate adjustment in his/her assignment that corrects the inequity.
-The fact that the faculty member was not provided such equitable opportunity shall be taken into account when determining merit salary increases. - (d) The arbitrator cannot award tenure or promotion.
+- (c) The University Administration shall make a reasonable and good faith effort not to change the same faculty member's teaching assignment within four (4) weeks of its starting date in two consecutive academic years. - 14.5 Equitable Opportunity.
+Each faculty member shall be given assignments that provide equitable opportunities, in relation to other faculty members in the same department/unit, to meet the required criteria for promotion, tenure, merit salary increases, and, if applicable, multi-year appointments. - (a) For the purpose of applying this principle to promotion, assignments shall be considered over the entire period since the original appointment or since the last promotion if the faculty member has been promoted, not solely over the period of a single annual assignment.
+If it is determined that a faculty member has not received assignments that provide equitable opportunities to meet the required criteria for promotion, then the faculty member must receive a timely appropriate adjustment in their assignment that corrects the inequity.
+The faculty member's annual assignments shall be included in the promotion file. - (b) For the purpose of applying this principle to tenure, assignments shall be considered over the entire period of tenure-earning service and not solely over the period of a single annual assignment. - (1) If it is determined that a faculty member has not received assignments that provide equitable opportunities to meet the required criteria for tenure, then the faculty member must receive a timely appropriate adjustment in their assignment that corrects the inequity.
+The faculty member's annual assignments during their period of tenure-earning service shall be included in the tenure file. - (2) If an arbitrator determines that a faculty member was not provided an equitable opportunity as described in this section, the arbitrator may award an additional period of employment (not to exceed three years) for the purpose of rectifying the inequity requiring the University to provide the equitable opportunity as described herein.
+The arbitrator may retain jurisdiction for purposes of determining whether the ensuing assignment provides such equitable opportunity. - (c) If it is determined that a faculty member has not received assignments that provide equitable opportunities to meet the required criteria for merit salary increases, then the faculty member must receive a timely appropriate adjustment in their assignment that corrects the inequity.
+The fact that the faculty member was not provided such equitable opportunity shall be taken into account when determining merit salary increases.